Pei-mao/ContainerWorld/Registry/README.md

 ## Setup on Linux

-### 1. Generate Self-Signed Certificate
+### 1. Generate Self-Signed Certificate and Configure the Registry
-Follow the same steps as in macOS to generate the certificate.

-### 2. Configure the Registry
-Follow the same steps as in macOS to configure the registry.
+Follow the same steps as in macOS to generate the certificate and configure the registry.

-### 3. Trust the Certificate on Linux
+### 2. Trust the Certificate on Linux

-Step 1: Rename the certificate file
+- Step 1: Rename the certificate file
 ```bash
 mv /path/to/cert.crt /path/to/ca.crt
 ```

-Step 2: Add the certificate to Docker's trusted directory
+- Step 2: Add the certificate to Docker's trusted directory
 ```bash
 sudo mkdir -p /etc/docker/certs.d/192.168.2.130:5002
 sudo cp /path/to/ca.crt /etc/docker/certs.d/192.168.2.130:5002/ca.crt
 ```

-Step 3: Restart Docker to apply the changes
+- Step 3: Restart Docker to apply the changes
 ```bash
 sudo systemctl restart docker
 ```